jarrodlucia/bigip_elk_server/docs/class2/module2/lab1.rst

 Lab |labmodule|\.\ |labnum| – Kibana Interface & Search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This module will be more instructor lead and investigative.
+Kibana is the interface to elasticsearch and makes visualisationa and dashboards available.
+It allows REST API calls for development of additional Cutomer interfaces.

 This lab will look at the look and feel of the Kibana interface, and some key navigation hints and tips.

 Task 1 - Kibana Interface Explantion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^